Looking for an easy way to invest in ETFs? You must consider all-in-one ETF portfolios then.

 In this section of my iShares XGRO review, I will list down the ETFs that XGRO invests in.

 iShares XGRO consists of several underlying BlackRock iShares ETFs and Cash and/or Derivatives holdings.

 The asset mix in the ETF portfolio is designed to provide you with global exposure.
-Still, the allocation veers in favor of US markets more than the exposure towards Canadian markets.
+Still, the allocation veers in favour of US markets more than the exposure toward Canadian markets.

 The asset allocation in iShares XGRO is almost an 80/20 split between equity and fixed-income assets.